-Georgia modernizes HIV disclosure law
+Georgia modernizes HIV disclosure legislation

 Thanks to the power of modern science, Georgia Governor Brian Kemp, a Republican, recently signed legislation updating the state’s HIV disclosure policy.
 According to POZ magazine, it is no longer a crime (formerly punishable by up to 10 years in prison) to fail to tell someone your HIV status before engaging in sexual activity.